SigNoz/signoz.io/blog/2022-04-07-new-relic-alternative.md

 If an extra feature or customization is required, developers can build on top of the open-source tool without waiting for the enterprise support team to include their request in the next product cycle.

 - **Community support**<br></br>
 One of the best parts about open-source projects is the community.
-An example is <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>OpenTelemetry</b></a>, which is becoming the world standard for generating and managing telemetry data in distributed systems.
+An example is <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" ><b>OpenTelemetry</b></a>, which is becoming the world standard for generating and managing telemetry data in cloud-native applications.

 - **Transparency**<br></br>
 With open-source projects, you know what you're dealing with.
 There is no black box.